Did you miss part 1 and 2? This series works best when read in order: Head to part 1 first or part 2 if you are ready

 If you have all your money coming in through auto-deposit this is pretty easy.
 While I think YNAB will save you time and money – you don’t have to use it.
 I just think it makes my life easier and I like to share about it with others.
 So really, just make sure you know all the money that has flowed in this week.
 If you get inflows of money throughout the week just add it up on whatever day you “do” your money.
 Less is more.

-Step 3: Transfer your weekly amount to your spending account
+Weekly paycheck budgeting step 3: Transfer your to your spending account

 To be honest, you could set this up to happen automatically if your income is super consistent.
 Since the paychecks around my house vary a bit I like to do this manually.
-Each month I plot out our income, bills, savings and what is left over is what we get for “spending”.
-I talk about this system of budgeting more in-depth right here so check it out in case you missed it.
-So since I already know the weekly amount I just transfer it from our bills account to our spending account. (more about why you should have two checking accounts here – it will help you a ton I promise).
+So since I already know the weekly amount I just transfer it from our bills account to our spending account.
 Boom.
 Separating out my spending money has made the biggest difference in my ability to save more money than ever before!

 You know that I believe that every single dollar you have should have a job.
 So this is the time where you make sure all your bills due before the next paycheck is covered.
 I like to do it like this.
 Beginning of the month I start funding all the things as they are due (by due date).
 I fund all the bills first.
 Once all the bills are covered I move on to funding the savings goals.
 Then I transfer the money to the savings account as needed.